hacdias/hacdias.com/content/posts/2025/08/13/heat/index.md

   - life
 ---

-It is warm 🔥.
-Or should I say, very hot?
-It is very hot.
+It is warm.
+Or, should I say, very hot?
+It is very hot 🔥!
 For the past few days, the maximum temperature outside has been hovering 30C in the south of the Netherlands.
 Here in Eindhoven we have, officially, a 80 to 100% chance of a heatwave.
 I think that's a *yes*.

 <!--more-->